The House of Mirth – a study guide

 She goes to work as an assistant to a rich divorcee who is trying to gain entry into society, but Lily realises that this will once again tarnish her reputation, whether she is successful or not.
 So she then takes employment as a milliner, moves into a cheap lodging house, and begins to take comfort in drugs.

 In despair, she finally sets out to reveal her possession of the letters to Bertha Dorset, but changes her mind when she realises that to do so will besmirch Lawrence Selden’s name.
 Instead, she calls on him to say goodbye and burns the letters on the fire whilst he is making tea for her.

 Next day Selden has finally decided to act on his intention to help Lily instead of being merely a spectator to her life.
 But he arrives to find that she has died of an overdose, leaving behind a cheque to pay for all her debts to Gus Trenor.

-The House of Mirth – Oxford World Classics edition
+The House of Mirth – Oxford World Classics – Amazon UK

-The House of Mirth – Wordsworth Classics edition
+The House of Mirth – Wordsworth Classics – Amazon UK

-The House of Mirth – free eBook format at Project Gutenberg
+The House of Mirth – eBook formats at Project Gutenberg – [FREE]

-The House of Mirth – DVD of 2007 Terrence Davie movie adaptation
+The House of Mirth – DVD of 2007 Terrence Davie movie – Amazon UK

 The House of Mirth – Kindle eBook edition